matt-harvey/swx/README.rst

 or to omit the activity name, if you want to see time spent on all activities.

 ``swx today`` prints a summary of only the current day's activities.

+``swx yesterday`` prints a summary of only the previous day's activities.

 ``swx print`` prints a summary of activity that is not filtered by time at all.